openhouse/photo-filter/ISSUES.md

 - For truly large datasets, implement full pagination instead of a single “limit” slice.
 - Monitor memory usage when increasing `limit`.

+---

+## Issue 20: Time Taxonomy in Left Nav

+**Opened By:** [Your Name], Jan 12, 2025
+**Status:** Open

+### Description

+We want to add a new time-based taxonomy (Years → Months → Weeks → Days) in the left nav.
+Only show nodes with existing photos.
+Let the user multi-select date ranges to form a combined album view on the right side, possibly also filtering by people.

+### Proposed Actions

+1. **Add a new `time-index` endpoint** returning a hierarchical JSON of years, months, weeks, days.
+2. **Implement a new Ember route and left nav section** for the time taxonomy.
+3. **Support multi-select** (like checkboxes).
+4. **Combine with existing person filters**.

+### Next Steps

+- Add documentation (`TIMELINE_TAXONOMY.md`) describing the data structure.
+- Add a proof of concept for generating a time index from our photo metadata.
+- Build or update acceptance tests to ensure multi-time-slice selection works.

+---